-Using this information, Judith was able to to her top bar navigation and added a sidebar filter menu.
+Using this information, Judith was able to make data-driven changes to her top bar navigation and finally added a sidebar filter menu.
 She also created gift guides and installed the Smart Search plugin for a smoother searching experience.

-“The customer experience is everything to my business.
-E-commerce stores can’t offer human interaction like bricks and mortar stores do, however with the stories of people, products and places I tell in store, I aim to humanize the online shopping experience,” Judith said.
+“The customer experience is everything to my small business now.
+E-commerce stores can't offer human interaction like bricks and mortar stores do, however with the stories of people, products and places I tell in store, I aim to create something to humanize the online shopping experience,” Judith said.

-Considering say customer experience is an important factor in their purchasing decisions, it’s no surprise that Judith’s efforts paid off in increasing conversions and customer experience.
+Considering 73% of shoppers say customer experience is an important factor in their purchasing decisions, it's no surprise that Judith's efforts paid off in increasing conversions and customer experience.

 And boy they did.

-By focusing on customer experience to make small changes to navigation and the checkout button placement and listening to feedback from live chat, Lucky Orange helped Judith increase conversions by 5% and thousands of dollars.
+By focusing on customer experience to make small changes to navigation and the checkout button placement and listening to feedback from live chat support team, Lucky Orange helped Judith increase conversions by 5% and thousands of dollars.

 The live chat advantage

-Using live chat, Judith was able to connect with customers as they navigated through the website.
+Using live chat, Judith was able to connect with customers as they navigated through the website and checkout forms.
 In the process, she was able to answer their questions that could have otherwise prevented them from checking out.

-Judith was also able to use live chat to provide the information customers need to decide to check out.
+Judith was also able to use live chat support tools to provide the information and support that customers need to decide to check out.

 With one-third of her orders coming from overseas, it's not always feasible to be online at all times.
 Thanks to information gleaned from recordings, Judith learned when most of her customers were online.